 - Find contact with the website where you found your images.
 There is often a possibility via a 'help', 'abuse' or 'contact' button to contact us.
 Tell your story, report that you have not given permission to show the images, have the images removed and if possible collect even more information about the person who posted the images

 - Make a declaration or seek professional help.

-Strongwood is experienced in researching sextortion
+strongwood is experienced in investigations sextortion

 Since we live in an era where almost everyone is active online, everyone has multiple online accounts, works with social media, owns a mobile phone, it is a logical consequence that the internet is a playground for criminals.
 Yet they are not even always seasoned criminals engaged in sextortion.
 Online bastards Nico van den Dries mentions them in an interview with Metro News.

 “It can really be anyone.
 You see many men who operate in groups, but also students and very average citizens, such as housewives who see this as a financial opportunity. ” He is also firm about the victims.
 “It can happen to anyone, but 'a little naive' most of them are,” he agrees.
 “But it can happen that you are having a nice chat with someone who wants to make video calls afterwards.
 One thing leads to another and before you know it you have mounted a deduction photo of yourself with a young child in it.
 And the kind request to pay, because otherwise it will be shared on your Facebook.
 Then panic sets in! ”